amirtayebi/amirtayebi.github.io/_pages/research.md

 ## Working Papers

 - **Elections, Political Races, and the Mortgage Market** (with Sheida Teimouri).
-Under review at the *Journal of Money, Credit, and Banking*.
+Under review at the *Journal of Financial Stability*.
 - **The Role of Policy Uncertainty in Private Equity Firms' Leveraged Buyout Activity** (with Sina Davoodi, University of Oregon). *First draft coming soon.*
   *Presented at:* Southern Economic Association Annual Meeting, 2023.
 - **Entrepreneurship and Trade Shocks** (with Saleh Tabrizy, University of Oklahoma, and Kasra Khademorezaian, State University of New York at New Paltz).
+Under review at the *Small Business Economics*.

 ## Work in Progress